Loving Jesus Serving Others Together

 Laura Beacom | Catering, Servants

 Laura Beacom | Office Administrator

 At the age of 7, Laura began attending Huron Chapel along with her family in 1993.
-She has enjoyed being on staff as Administrator for the past 6 years.
-Wes her husband and Laura met at Huron Chapel where they attended Youth Group together!
+She has enjoys being on staff as Administrator for the past 6 years.
+Wes, her husband and Laura met at Huron Chapel where they attended Youth Group together!
 Now married for 15 wonderful years and blessed with two children (Owen & Charlotte).
-Life has & continues to be a blessing serving her church family at Huron Chapel!
+Life has and continues to be a blessing serving her church family at Huron Chapel!

 The term "Christianity" has picked up a lot of baggage over the years, but to us, being a Christian simply means following Jesus.